craftcms/docs/docs/3.x/extend/project-config.md

 ## Rebuilding Project Config Data

-If your plugin is storing data in both the project config and elsewhere in the database, you should listen to <craft3:craft\services\ProjectConfig::EVENT_REBUILD> (added in Craft 3.1.20) to aid Craft in rebuilding the project config based on database-stored data, when the `./craft project-config/rebuild` command is run.
+If your plugin is storing data in both the project config and elsewhere in the database, you should listen to <craft3:craft\services\ProjectConfig::EVENT_REBUILD> (added in Craft 3.1.20) to aid Craft in rebuilding the project config based on database-stored data, when the `php craft project-config/rebuild` command is run.

 ```php
 use craft\events\RebuildConfigEvent;